chrhck/contagion/README.md

 ## Model

-The Model is structed as
+The scial model is structed as
 ![Sketch of the model](images/Model_Basic.png)

+The epidemiological model is based on a SEIR model.

 ## Code Example